sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct/2000 - list-tips.md

 **Tips**

 - The list description should describe the overall contents for the list, while each property should be a single, short description.
+- You can use location hints to describe the target list's position in the document.
+For examples of location hints, see [Query extraction tips](doc:query-tips).
 - For more information about how to write instructions (or "prompts") for this method's Description parameters, see [Best practices for prompt engineering with OpenAI](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).

 Examples